 A good number of Veda Patasalas have been established wherein different sakhas of Veda are being taught.

 Apart from Veda Patasalas, seventeen Oriental schools and thirty-eight Sankara Schools are functioning in different parts of the country under the guidance of the Math.

-The Acharyas sympathy for the poor and the lower classes of society is too well known to be mentioned here.
+The Acharyas' sympathy for the poor and the entire society is too well known to be mentioned here.

 Charitable trusts, established with the blessings of the Acharyas come to the aid of poor families to enable them to perform marriages of their daughters, Homes for the Aged and uncured for are functioning with a considerable number of inmates in each.
 Also, at Kalavai (Tamil Nadu), a home for the disabled is also functioning.
 Handicapped persons are provided with tricycles, artificial limbs, etc.